WHEN THE WIND IS STRONGLY BLOWING......

 there is damage to the connection from the power pole to your house,

-you should go to the electrical box and turn off the main switch or shut
+you should go to the electrical box and turn off the main switch or shut off the f

 use switch.
 Again, always assume electric lines are live.